Southampton-RSG/2015-09-17-southampton/novice/python/01-basic.md

 ![Updating a Variable](img/python-sticky-note-variables-03.svg)

-Since `weight_lb` doesn't "remember" where its value came from, it isn't automatically updated when `weight_kg` changes.
+Since `weight_lb` doesn't remember where its value came from, it isn't automatically updated when `weight_kg` changes.
 This is different from the way spreadsheets work.

+Although we commonly refer to `variables` even in Python (because it is the common terminology), we really mean `names` or `identifiers`.
+In Python, `variables` are name tags for values, not labelled boxes.

 ### NOTE: